Ashwin-Rajesh/RiSC-16/pipelined/readme.md

 | BEQ         | regb   | rega       | r0   | short immediate
 | JALR        | regb   | r0         | rega | 0

+Additionally, a forwarding path from WB back to DECODE had to be made for the special case where an instruction after DECODE stalled from an LW that completed EXEC but also needed the value that just got written to the register file and so is now in the writeback pipeline registers.
+So, we need to update the value in the decode stage operand pipeline registers.
+This is only needed when decode stage stalls.
+This was found using constrained random verification.

 ---

 ## Verification